dscho/pagefind-xkcd-demo/content/comics/2006-3-22-iambic-pentameter.md

 title: "Iambic Pentameter"
 num: 79
 alt: >-
   Of course, you don't wanna limit yourself to the strict forms of the meter.
 That could get pretty difficult.
 img: https://imgs.xkcd.com/comics/iambic_pentameter.jpg
 ---
+[Two identical Cueballs are having a conversation.
+The latter is identified as Cueball, since he represents Randall who has the Hobby.]

-Person 1: What time can you pick Michael up?
+Friend: What time can you pick Michael up?

-Person 2: Well, I can meet the plane at ten of six.
+Cueball: Well, I can meet the plane at ten of six.

-Person 1: Do you know where to find him?
+Friend: Do you know where to find him?

-Person 2: I'll meet him at the stairs before the gate.
+Cueball: I'll meet him at the stairs before the gate.

+[Below the two Cueballs are the following text:]

-{{My hobby: answering casual questions in iambic pentameter.}}
+My hobby: answering casual questions in iambic pentameter.